AIoTES/DevTools-DataLakeTools-MetadataStorageExplorer/README.md

 # DL-Metadata_storage_explorer

-DL-Metadata_storage_explorer is tool for exploring the metadata produced by data analytics methods and stored in the Data Lake
+DL-Metadata_storage_explorer is tool for exploring information stored in the Data Lake

 ## Development